River Paddlers raise $1,200 for locals in need of food

 In order to inspire donations from his fellow paddlers, Berry agreed to “take a pie in the face” from Stoneville Mayor Kathy Galvan on Jan.
 16 at Stoneville Memorial Park if the group met a minimum fundraising goal.

-Food donations are encouraged and can be made through a no-contact drop off at Stoneville Memorial Park on Saturday between 10-10:45 a.m.

-Find more information about ROCKAID on the Rockingham County Education Foundation website, www.helprockinghamstudents.org, and the Dan Riverkeeper’s website at danriverkeeper.org.
+Find more information about how you can donate to the hungry at ROCKAID on the Rockingham County Education Foundation website, www.helprockinghamstudents.org, and the Dan Riverkeeper’s website at danriverkeeper.org.